-Pax Vapor Mode Reality – If you turn on the vape and hit it continually throughout the session, there’s not a lot of noticeable differences in the modes.
+Pax Vapor Mode Reality – If you turn on the vape and hit it continually throughout the session, there are not a lot of noticeable differences in the modes.
 However, they’re certainly useful for concentrates, groups, lightweights, etc.

-To get the most out of the Pax 3 its best to clean the unit after 9-10 sessions.
+To get the most out of the Pax 3 it’s best to clean the unit after 9-10 sessions.
 The unit starts to generate significantly more draw resistance and stink if you do not keep it clean.
 When using the concentrate insert, the Pax 3 tends to get dirtier faster especially around the mouthpiece and air pathway.
-Good news, though, wax and oil are easier to clean than dry herb.
+The good news, though, wax and oil are easier to clean than dry herbs.